Christmas in Germany

 This grand chocolate festival is held every year at the quaint town of Tübingen near Stuttgart over a sprawling area of 10,000 sq.ms of land area.
 Held over a period of 5 days in the first week of December, this is the best way to herald in the season of indulgences and merry-making.
 At the festival, one can sample chocolates from Africa, South America, Europe and more, as the top 100 chocolatiers from all over the globe gather in this small town - to celebrate chocolate, and to celebrate with chocolate.
 A wide variety of tastings, cooking, theatre performances, shopping options are available to the visitors, exploring in full the carnival spirit of Christmas.
 The festival offers a variety of workshops and courses, all focusing on the process of chocolate-making.
 With so much to offer, this is surely one of the best places to celebrate Christmas in Germany.

 Attend the Circus in Krone

 Europe’s most prominent and most affluent circus makes its way to the German festivities every year in winter.
-This is without doubt one of the most famous attractions in Munich for families, drawing tourists and locals alike.
+This is without a doubt one of the most famous attractions in Munich for families, drawing tourists and locals alike.
 As the biggest and most luxurious high-end circus, it has a whole entourage of extremely talented performers and artists, along with enrapturing shows featuring elephants, hippos, lions and rhinoceros among other animals.
-The circus is set apart from the rest of the Christmas festivities in the country due to its exotic and eclectic nature.
+The circus is set apart from the rest of the Christmas festivities in Germany due to its exotic and eclectic nature.

 Enjoy the Hamburg Fair